rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Clinical_Biospecimen_Assay_Metadata.md

 # 6. Assay types in HTAN

-HTAN has multiple assay types, probing cancers and the tumor microenvironment at molecular, cellular, and tissue level, using bulk, single-cell, and spatial assays.
+HTAN data is generated from multiple assay types, probing cancers and the tumor microenvironment at molecular, cellular, and tissue level, using bulk, single-cell, and spatial assays.
 As described on the [HTAN Data Standards](https://data.humantumoratlas.org/standards) page, generated data are arranged into data "Levels" corresponding to bioinformatic processing steps.
-In BigQuery each assay type and level is collected into a single table.
+In BigQuery, each assay type and level is collected into a single table.
 Combining all of them (the query is a little long to display, but can be seen in the code), we can tally the number of files available for each.

 There are a total of 25321 annotated assay files.
 This is the breakdown by center and Component, which corresponds to assay type and Level.